 The program focuses on understanding how curriculum and instruction can be constructed and applied to educational reform and diverse populations of students.
 Students work together to build research skills and study in a collaborative social context, grounded in the realities of schooling.
 There are close ties with faculty.
-Doctoral students will become part of a community that links scholars with practicing professionals, policy makers and educational organizations in Washington DC and beyond.
-Students can also use the program expand their content knowledge or delve into other fields through linkages with Arts and Sciences or other Schools at GWU.
+Doctoral students will become part of a community that links scholars with practicing professionals, policy makers and educational organizations in Washington, DC and beyond.
+Students can also use the program expand their content knowledge or delve into other fields through linkages with GW's Columbian College of Arts and Sciences or other schools at GW.

 Graduates of the program can be found working in government agencies, teaching in university settings, or running informal education organizations.
 They also may be curriculum supervisors in school systems or master teacher leaders in schools.